 NVIDIA GeForce GTX 1650 Max-Q

-The GeForce GTX 1650 Max-Q is an NVIDIA GPU that was released in April 2019.
-This GPU is average at gaming with a score of 20% in our PC benchmark.
+The GeForce GTX 1650 Max-Q is an NVIDIA GPU that was released in 2019 April.
+This GPU is average at gaming with a score of 1966 points in our PC benchmark.

 The GeForce GTX 1650 Max-Q has 4 GiB of GDDR6 memory, with a total memory bandwidth of 156 GB/s.
 The memory bus has a width of 128 bits.
 If you plan on gaming at higher resolutions with higher quality textures, more memory is important.
 Without enough memory, performance will be degraded.